jjvanzon/JJs-Reference-Architecture/code-style.md

     Count

 So perhaps avoid plural words to denote a count and avoid plural words for things other than collections.

-### DateTime Names

-A `DateTime` property might be suffixed with `Utc` or `Local`:

-    StartDateLocal
-    OrderDateTimeUtc

-An alternative suffix for `DateTimes` could be `When`:

-    ModifiedWhen
-    OrderedWhen

-But that might look less nice when you add the Local and Utc suffices again:

-    ModifiedWhenUtc
-    OrderedWhenLocal

 ### Enum Names